 Pricing for the 2016 Cadillac Escalade starts at over $74,000 for a rear-drive, base model and reaches into $100,000 for a fully decked ESV Platinum model with all the bells and whistles available.
 That's leveled off from 2015, but higher than the 2014 model.

 Any Escalade is well-equipped, and even a short-wheelbase model with rear-wheel drive and no options won't feel entry-level.
-The 420-horsepower V-8 and 8-speed automatic come standard, as do leather, wood, 20-inch wheels, a power tailgate, heated seats and mirrors, Bose audio, and Magnetic Ride Control.
+The 420-horsepower V-8 and 8-speed automatic are standard, as are leather upholstery, wood trim, 20-inch wheels, heated seats and mirrors, a power tailgate, Bose audio, and Magnetic Ride Control.
 The driver can choose one of four themes for gauge clusters on a 12.3-inch display.
 And it's possible to recharge virtually any device with myriad power points and USB ports in the center console.

 The CUE system now features 4G LTE connectivity for functionality as a wi-fi hotspot.
 Data for the hotspot is provided initially via a free trial, but data charges can quickly add up.
 Also new for 2016 is Apple CarPlay compatibility.